boardfish/blacklight/README.md

 ### Running

 ```
+docker-compose build
+docker-compose run web rake db:setup
-docker-compose build && docker-compose up
+docker-compose up
 ```

 You'll then be able to access Blacklight on `localhost:3000`.

-For terminal access, run `docker-compose exec web bash` in another terminal session.
-You can then use `rails` and `rake` commands from there.

-### Bootstrapping the database

-Use `docker-compose exec web rake db:setup` to create the database in the `postgresql` container.
+Using `docker-compose run web rake db:setup` creates the database in the `postgresql` container.
 This will also seed the database with some escape room data based on *Super Smash Bros.
 Ultimate* characters and stages.

 This ought to take about five minutes, as images will be downloaded from SSBWiki during seeding.

+### Terminal access

+For terminal access, run `docker-compose exec web bash` in another terminal session.
+You can then use `bin/rails` and `rake` commands from there.

 #### In production (Heroku)